 “Think Douglas Adams distracted by Kafka (inside a simulator built by Charlie Kaufman), before wandering into a Terry Pratchett footnote and leaving a phone number on a napkin for Kurt Vonnegut.
+Written for anyone who’s ever made eye contact with the void and awkwardly waved.”

 About the Author (Or, A Brief Guide to the Soft-Spoken Biped Responsible for Turning Strange Thoughts into Sentences)